MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/nurture-sales-from-lead-order-sales.md

 ---
-title: "Nurture sales from lead to order (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Nurture sales from lead to order - Sales Enterprise | MicrosoftDocs"
 description: "Use the out-of-the-box sales process to close more deals and improve customer satisfaction." ms.date: 02/10/2021 ms.topic: get-started-article